kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/I_switch_to_this_or_another_of_this_parser_while_I_run_for_I_want.md

 ✖ Expected a `;` - start: 64, end: 68
 ✖ Expression expected - start: 75, end: 75
 ✖ Expression expected - start: 75, end: 75
+✖ The parser expected to find a '}' to match the '{' token here - start: 75, end: 75

 ```